CJ0345/FINAL-PROJECT-CS-211-Object-Oriented-Programming/README.md

 ## IV.
 INSTRUCTIONS FOR RUNNING THE PROGRAM

-Here’s how to get the Appliance Shop Management System up and running:

-Certainly!
-Here's the detailed guide for running the Appliance Shop Management System:

 ### 1. **Run the program.**
    - Make sure that the program is working and doesn’t have any errors.